Lymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Molecular Diagnostic Tests

-Tests of lymphoma's DNA are in use or are being developed to detect particular gene defects that help determine prognosis and response to treatment.
+Tests of lymphoma's DNA are in use or are being developed to detect particular gene defects that help determine prognosis, selection of treatment, and response to treatment.
 Examples of such abnormal genetic arrangements are those that affect normal cell death, resist chemotherapy, or trigger aggressive cancer growth.

 Because so many different factors affect survival, it is difficult to make general statements about prognosis.
 For example, people with very slow growing (indolent) lymphomas can live many years.
 However, they are usually diagnosed at a late stage, after the cancer has spread, which gives a poorer outlook.
 Without treatment, aggressive lymphomas are more likely to cause early death, but they are also often curable.
 In fact, aggressive lymphomas usually have better chances for cure than indolent lymphomas.